DiBernardo, Peterson Share Team MVP Honors; Flaws Earns Offensive MVP Award

 Photos from No. 15 Illinois soccer's 3-2 upset of No. 9 Penn State in front of a school-record 2,667 fans.

-After 11 seasons and 140 victories as head coach of the Fighting Illini, Janet Rayfield has established the University of Illinois women's soccer team as one of the premier programs in the nation.
+In her 12 seasons as head coach of the Fighting Illini, Janet Rayfield has established the University of Illinois women's soccer team as one of the premier programs in the nation.
 Year after year, her Illinois teams break school records and set new benchmarks for conference and national levels of success.

 Rayfield's 11th season saw the Illini finish 10-9-4 and reach the Big Ten Tournament Championship game along with the second round of the NCAA Tournament.
 The year was highlighted by the program's first ever win in Ann Arbor vs. No. 24 Michigan, advancing past Minnesota when trailing two goals and down a player 15 minutes into the match and knocking off No. 3 Penn State 1-0, the program's first ever win against a Top-3 opponent.
 2012 also marked the year Rayfield's stint as Assistant Coach for the U-20 U.S. Women's National Team was rewarded with a gold medal at the U-20 World Cup in Japan.
 In addition, Rayfield became the first woman to win the NSCAA Honor Award.

-Rayfield's first decade of leadership at Illinois culminated in one of the most successful seasons in program history - with the Illini earning a 17-5-2 record, the 2011 Big Ten Tournament Title and yet another NCAA Tournament appearance, the eighth during Rayfield's tenure.
-During the 24-game schedule, the Orange and Blue earned a program-best eight-game winning streak and 12-game undefeated mark, while the 17 victories eclipsed a previous single-season high as well.
+Rayfield's first decade of leadership at Illinois culminated in one of the most successful seasons in program history - with the Illini earning a 17-5-2 record, the 2011 Big Ten Tournament Title and another NCAA Tournament appearance.
+During the 24-game schedule, the Orange and Blue earned a program-best eight-game winning streak and 12-game undefeated mark, while the 17 victories rank as a school record.

 Though the Orange and Blue fell in the NCAA Tournament Second Round at Elite Eight-bound and No. 4-nationally ranked Oklahoma State, 1-0, to end the remarkable year despite outshooting the Cowgirls, Rayfield left an indelible mark on the 2011 college soccer season, one during which Illinois experienced tremendous success in tandem with adapting a new formation strategy and employing five first-time starters on the field.